Dementia with Lewy Bodies (DLB)

 How is dementia with Lewy bodies diagnosed?

 Your healthcare provider will ask about your medical history and symptoms.
-He or she will do physical exam.
+They will do physical exam.
 You may also need these tests:

 Electroencephalogram (EEG).
 An EEG measures the electrical activity of the brain.

 MRI.
-This imaging test uses a large magnet and radio waves to look at organs and structures inside your body.
+This imaging test uses a large magnet and radio waves to look at organs and structures inside your body without using X-rays.
 MRIs are very useful for examining the brain.

 Positron emission tomography (PET).
 PET may find chemical changes in an organ or tissue.
 These changes can show the start of a disease before physical changes can be seen with other imaging tests.